DanielLevenstein/Product_Profitability_Study/README.md

 ![png](images/material_loss_vs_num_colors.png)
 ### Profit Chart
-Four pricing structures were suggested in this report.
+Three pricing structures were suggested in this report.
 - Red Line: color surcharge = \$5 with no limits on order dimensions.
 (Price0)
 - Yellow Line: color surcharge = \$5 and material loss < 1 unit (Price2)
 - Green Line: color surcharge = \$5 and length + width == 19 (Price3)
 ![png](images/profit_chart_comparison.png)

-#### Final Profit Calculations
-- Pricing structure 3 has a mean profit around \$28

 ## Final Thoughts
 - Based on the profit vs num_color plots the optimal price for our products is \$40 per order with a surcharge of \$5 per color.